rust-embedded/wg/0000-design.md

 [design]: #detailed-design

-We should use the tool [artifact](https://github.com/vitiral/artifact) to write design documents and host them.
+We should use the tool [artifact](https://github.com/vitiral/artifact) to write design documents and host them, as it uses a text based format and provides a static html page that can be hosted on github or elsewhere.

 I have already gotten a MVP of the design docs here: https://vitiral.github.io/rust-embedded-design/#artifacts/REQ-PURPOSE

+The idea is that we would write the design with a few contributors and then use the RFCs and Pull Requests to integrate community feedback and change them.

 # Drawbacks
 [drawbacks]: #drawbacks